Who We Are and What We Do

 Who We Benefit

-CEADs is committed to sharing traditional Lakota cultural wisdom and equine horse therapy experiences as a pathway of powerful healing for underserved populations working through individual, ancestral, and collective trauma.
+CEADS is committed to sharing traditional Lakota cultural medicine wisdom and horse therapy experiences as a pathway of powerful healing for populations working through individual, ancestral, and collective trauma.

-We work directly with substance abuse and chemically dependent individuals, military veterans, marginalized and oppressed populations, Native and Indigenous communities, and at-risk youth.
+We work directly with substance abuse and chemically dependent individuals, military veterans, Native and Indigenous communities, individuals experiencing varied levels of trauma, mental health disability, grief, and at-risk youth.
 CEADS proceeds and services are directed to benefit these populations.

 How We Serve

-We facilitate traveling workshops and retreats to support the expansion of awareness through traditional cultural practices, spiritual healing experiences, creative self-expression, and intentional community that reconnect people with their own innate wisdom.
-We go beyond the modern Western psychological approach to healing and root into a foundation of Indigenous wisdom traditions.
+We facilitate traveling workshops and retreats to support the expansion of awareness through traditional cultural practices, spiritual healing experiences, creative self-expression, and intentional community that holds the potential to reconnect people with their own innate wisdom.
+We go beyond the modern Western psychological approach to healing.
+CEADS is rooted in a foundation of Native/Indigenous wisdom traditions.

-Our retreats and workshops provide attendees with the opportunity to learn ancient Lakota (Native American) medicine wisdom and healing techniques, cultural horse healing, talking and processing circles, active visualizations, and conscious release exercises for healing individual, ancestral, and collective trauma.
+Our retreats and workshops provide attendees with opportunities to learn ancient Lakota (Native American) cultural medicine wisdom and healing techniques, cultural horse healing, talking and processing circles, active visualizations, and conscious release exercises for healing individual, ancestral, and collective trauma.

 Our Mission and How We Give Back

-Our retreats, workshops, spiritual counseling services, and charitable contribution proceeds enable us to provide low-cost and no-cost programming for the communities we serve.
+Our retreats, workshops, spiritual counseling services, and charitable contribution proceeds enable us to provide low-cost and no-cost services for the communities we serve.

-All of our retreats and events are supported by a wider community of horse-handlers, venue partners, and complementary psychospiritual healing practitioners.
+All of our retreats and events are supported by a wide community of horse people, venue partners, and complementary psychospiritual healing practitioners.
 We are deeply grateful for Creator and the constellation of beings (human and non-human alike) who support our work.

 Mitakuye Oyasin